A violin is a fragile wooden instrument.

 How To Protect Your Violin: Final Thoughts

-Protecting your violin is a combination of keeping it clean, getting a good case, and ensuring the temperature is under control.
+Whether you consider yourself a violinist or a fiddler, protecting your violin is a combination of keeping it clean, getting a good case, and ensuring the temperature is under control.

 If you have the best violin case in the world, your violin can still be damaged if you’re not consistently cleaning it.